Arrival at Hagnaya Port

 Write your name on the manifest, which is usually on a clipboard, on a table near the ticket windows.
-The manifest is for accountability and insurance purposes so we recommend that you put down semi-accurate information.
+The manifest is for accountability and insurance purposes so we recommend you put down at least semi-accurate information.

 Pay the Terminal Fee

 Pay the terminal fee (10 pesos) at the desk located immediately after the ticket windows.